kamleshgk/ReChargeIndiaiOS/README.md

 Classes             - Core app code
 Common              - Common classes
-FMDB                - Classes to interact with local SQLite DB (if applicable) Interactors         - Core Business Logic of the app Service             - Classes that talk to remote services ThirdParty          - Name implies it
+FMDB                - Classes to interact with local SQLite DB (if applicable) Service             - Classes that talk to remote services ThirdParty          - Name implies it
 Views               - UI related files